yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/use-cdc.md

 #### `--master_addrs`

-Specify the IP addresses for all of the YB-Master services that are producing or consuming.
+Specify the IP addresses for all of the YB-Master servers that are producing or consuming.
 Default value is `127.0.0.1:7100`.

-If you are using a 3-node local cluster, then you need to specify a comma-delimited list of the addresses for all of your YB-Master services.
+If you are using a 3-node local cluster, then you need to specify a comma-delimited list of the addresses for all of your YB-Master servers.

 #### `--log_only` (stdout only)